"Creation stories, globally, refer to the almost unimaginably spectacular

 traits and characteristics, and most importantly character, purpose and values.
 We have a body, but we are NOT our body.

 It is just the vehicle or vessel for what we really are.
+Thus, the most profound questions regarding cosmology can

 The materialist can SAY that the physical universe came first and